JuliaMath/DoubleFloats.jl/docs/src/index.md

 ----

-<a name="involvement">β</a>: If you want to get involved with moving `Double32` performance forward, great.
+[^β]: If you want to get involved with moving `Double32` performance forward, great.
 I would provide guidance.
 Otherwise, for most purposes you are better off using `Float64` than `Double32` (`Float64` has more significant bits, wider exponent range, and is much faster).

 ----